Yelp/paasta/docs/source/about/paasta_principles.rst

 works, you cannot hire existing experts on it.

-PaaSTA was built because we believed we could provide business value by building our own PaaS to seamlessly meld with Yelps existing infrastructure.
+PaaSTA was built because we believed we could provide business value by building our own PaaS to seamlessly meld with Yelp's existing infrastructure.
 At the same time PaaSTA strives to avoid the downsides of building your own PaaS by heavily reusing existing open source components.